namanchikara/datapeace-assignment/README.md

 # Using Application.
-* As this was a backend project, no GUI is present(Sorry), However you can use `postman` https://www.getpostman.com/ to send requests
+* As this was a backend project, no GUI is present(Sorry), However you can use `postman` https://www.getpostman.com/ to send requests and receive response objects.
-* I've most of the endpoints in `test.py` file
+* I've covered most of the endpoints in `test.py` file

 Build is currently passing on travis, for futher information regarding build or debugging installation process visit https://travis-ci.com/namanchikara/datapeace-assignment